Brainstorming Meeting Agenda Template

 If you’re working remotely, an effective way to do this is to ask everyone to write down their ideas in a meeting agenda app such as Fellow.

 Once everyone finishes wiring down their ideas, you can read them out loud and ask the idea owners for any needed clarification.
-This is a great opportunity for other team members to ask questions and voice any other new ideas that might come up as a result of this conversation.
+This is a great opportunity for other team members to ask questions and voice any other new ideas that might come up due to this conversation.

 5 Voting